jamestripp/qstep-sql/1_preparation/README.md

 Notice that the data types are either polygon (spatial shape), string (normal text). short integer (e.g., 22), Long Integer (e.g., 43425), double (e.g., 4.32) or float (-33.73).

-We can visualisation shape file (and other geospatial data) using a program called [QGIS](https://www.qgis.org/en/site/index.html).
+We can visualise the geo-polygons in a shape file (and other geospatial data) using a program called [QGIS](https://www.qgis.org/en/site/index.html).
 We will not focus on QGIS on the session but it is worth being aware of and it can produce [choropleths](https://en.wikipedia.org/wiki/Choropleth_map) with our data like the one shown below, where colour corresponds to 2005 population.

 <img src="screenshots/world_border_population.png" width="60%"/>